alemar11/ios-watchos-tvos-macos-resources/README.md

 * [DisplaySwitcher](https://github.com/Yalantis/DisplaySwitcher) - Custom transition between two collection view layouts.
 * [DragDropCollection](https://github.com/runrunrun/DragDropCollection) - Custom UICollectionView allowing cells to be dragged and dropped.
 * [FadingEdgesCollectionView](https://github.com/alexandre-g/FadingEdgesCollectionView) - A UICollectionView that fades it's edges to hint about more content.
+* [flexiblerowheightgridlayout](https://github.com/rwbutler/flexiblerowheightgridlayout) - A UICollectionView grid layout designed to support Dynamic Type by allowing the height of each row to size to fit content.
 * [gliding-collection](https://github.com/Ramotion/gliding-collection) - Gliding Collection is a smooth, flowing, customizable decision for a UICollectionView Swift Controller.
 * [GooglePlayTransition](https://github.com/xxxAIRINxxx/GooglePlayTransition) - Custom transition like Google Play Store Android App. written in Swift.
 * [Hanabi](https://github.com/kshin/Hanabi) - UICollectionViewLayout subclass with a focus on UICollectionViewCell content.